Exclusive process $\gamma \gamma \rightarrow J/\psi+\gamma$ production in ultraperipheral proton and nuclear collisions at the HL-LHC and FCC: Numerical Results and Discussion

+The residual renormalization-scale dependence of the NLO results provides an estimate of the perturbative uncertainty.
+For $p_T>0$~GeV, the NLO cross section in $pp$ collisions at HL-LHC varies from 107.49 to 130.09~fb under typical scale variations, corresponding to a relative uncertainty of about $+8\%$ to $-11\%$ with respect to the central value 120.62~fb.
+When a more stringent cut $p_T>2$~GeV is imposed, the cross section spans 6.31–10.25~fb and the associated uncertainty increases to $+22\%$ to $-25\%$.
+A similar pattern is observed in $p$--Pb and Pb--Pb collisions.

+The $K$ factor exhibits a corresponding scale dependence.
+For $p_T>0$~GeV, it ranges between 0.69 and 0.82, while in the $p_T>2$~GeV region it decreases to 0.43–0.65.
+We find that the total cross section decreases when a transverse-momentum cut is imposed.
+More importantly, the relative size of the NLO correction is enhanced in the presence of a $p_T$ cut, indicating an increased sensitivity of the observable to higher-order QCD radiation under kinematic constraints.

-In Fig. \ref{figure1} and Fig. \ref{figure2}, we present the $p_T$ and rapidity (denoted by $y$) distributions of $J/\psi$, respectively.
-The $p_T$ ranges from $0$ GeV to $20$ GeV, and $y$ ranges from -4.5 to 4.5.
+In Figs.~\ref{LHC-pt}--\ref{FCC-y}, we present the $p_T$ and rapidity (denoted by $y$) distributions of $J/\psi$, respectively.
+The $p_T$ ranges from $0$ GeV to $20$ GeV, and $y$ ranges from $-4.5$ to $4.5$ for $pp$ and Pb--Pb collisions and $-7.0$ to $7.0$ for $p$--Pb collisions.
 The NLO theoretical uncertainties are estimated by varying the scale between $\mu_r/2$ and $2\mu_r$.
 While the NLO corrections maintain the overall shape of the distributions, they result in a significant suppression that intensifies with increasing $p_T$, with the low-$p_T$ region remaining largely unaffected.

-As seen in Fig. \ref{figure1}, most contributions are localized at the low-$p_T$ regions.
-For the $y$ distribution, a particularly significant suppression is observed in the central region ($|y| < 2$).
+As seen in Figs. \ref{LHC-pt} and \ref{FCC-pt}, most contributions are localized at the low-$p_T$ regions.
+For the rapidity distribution, a particularly pronounced suppression is observed in the central region ($|y|<2.5$).
+The spectra are symmetric in $pp$ and Pb--Pb collisions, reflecting the identical photon flux configurations from the two projectiles.
+In contrast, the $p$--Pb system exhibits a pronouncedly asymmetric rapidity profile, reflecting the imbalance of photon fluxes between the proton and the nucleus.
+One contributing factor is the boost from the nucleon--nucleus center-of-mass frame to the laboratory frame.
+As discussed in Ref.~\cite{Citron:2018lsq}, the resulting shift of the central rapidity can be approximated as

+In addition, the photon flux from the nucleus is strongly enhanced by the $Z^2$ factor, in agreement with the rapidity peak near $y=1.5$ found in Ref.~\cite{Goncalves:2018yxc}.
+Similar asymmetric features have been observed in previous studies of photon-induced quarkonium production in asymmetric collision systems such as $p$--Pb~\cite{ALICE:2014eof}, where the rapidity distributions are correspondingly shifted toward the Pb-emission direction.

+It should be mentioned that, in a realistic hadronic collision environment, the same exclusive final state may also receive contributions from diffractive background processes, such as pomeron-pomeron induced production.
+The associated production of $J/\psi+\gamma$ through double-pomeron exchange has been investigated in Refs.~\cite{Xu:1998rp,GayDucati:2009rr}, and related quarkonium-plus-photon production in coherent hadron-hadron interactions was discussed in Ref.~\cite{Goncalves:2012bt}.
+Such contributions are not included in the present calculation, since they correspond to a different production mechanism from the photon-induced process considered here.
+Nevertheless, these backgrounds may have different transverse-momentum and diffractive characteristics compared with the ultraperipheral photon-induced signal.
+Therefore, they may be reduced experimentally by applying suitable cuts on the transverse momenta of the final-state particles~\cite{Lebiedowicz:2023mhe}.